 Jascha works an audio engineer for live sound, sound design, location recording, and mixing and mastering services to such clients as The American Composers Orchestra, Newspeak, Susan Marshall Dance Company, Victoire, Big Dog Little Dog, Roomful of Teeth, and others in such venues as Brooklyn Academy of Music, Carnegie Hall, Lincoln Center, The Kennedy Center, and Roulette, among others.

 Lainie Fefferman (she/her) makes music by putting dots on lines, drawing curves in software, writing code in boxes, and finding new and surprising ways to wiggle her vocal chords.
-Her most recent commissions for the creation of original works have been from Recap Quartet, The YIVO Institute for Jewish Research, Greg Oakes, JACK Quartet, Aaron Larget-Caplan, Ensemble Decipher, Tenth Intervention, Sō Percussion, Make Music NY, Experiments in Opera, ETHEL, Kathleen Supové, TILT Brass, James Moore, Eleonore Oppenheim, JACK Quartet, and Dither.
-Her one-woman voice & live electronics feminist song performance project "White Fire," an electroacoustic meditation on the heroines of the Hebrew Bible, premiered at Merkin Hall in 2016; she has been touring it internationally ever since.
-Fefferman is the founder and co-director of Exapno, a New Music Community Center in Downtown Brooklyn and was an organizer of the New Music Bake Sale, an annual concert/bazaar in Brooklyn from 2010 to 2016.
-She received her doctorate in composition from Princeton University and continues to be a programming/performing member of Princeton-based laptop ensemble Sideband.
-She currently teaches and advises a fabulous bunch of music makers as a professor of Music & Technology at Stevens Institute of Technology and recently concluded her time as artist in residence at Nokia Bell Labs through the Experiements in Art and Technology program.
+Her most recent commissions for the creation of original works have been from Recap Quartet, The YIVO Institute for Jewish Research, Greg Oakes, JACK Quartet, Aaron Larget-Caplan, Ensemble Decipher, Tenth Intervention, Sō Percussion, Make Music New York, Experiments in Opera, ETHEL, Kathleen Supové, TILT Brass, James Moore, Eleonore Oppenheim, and Dither.
+Her one-woman voice & electronics feminist song project "White Fire," an electroacoustic meditation on the heroines of the Hebrew Bible, premiered at Merkin Hall in 2016 and she’s been tinkering and touring it internationally ever since.
+She is a co-founder and director of New Music Gathering, an annual conference/festival hybrid event for the international New Music Community.
+She had a wonderful time getting her doctorate in composition from Princeton University and is a programming/performing member of Princeton-based laptop ensemble Sideband.
+She currently teaches and advises a fabulous bunch of music makers as a professor of Music & Technology at Stevens Institute of Technology and recently concluded her time as artist in residence at Nokia Bell Labs.